 In one way, I was fortunate that Brianna, my oldest, initially struggled with reading, too.
 Because of that, from the very beginning of my life as a homeschool mom, I saw the value in not holding a child back in other areas due to a struggle in one area.
 There is, for example, no reason that a struggling reader can’t move forward in math.
 Mom can just read the directions.

 The same is true in other subjects, too – even in language arts.
-Read for your child until he or she can read for himself.
-Read the directions.
-Read poems.
-Read simple books with your child following along.
-Read more complex books.
+Act as your child’s narrator until he or she can read for himself.
+Read the directions, poems, simple books with your child following along, and more complex books.